-Figure 6.12: Secondary Stabilizer Wheel
+Figure 6.13: Secondary Stabilizer Wheel

-6.3.4 Stabilizer / Slow Speed Transport Wheels
+6.3.4 Stabilizer Wheels and Slow Speed Transport Package

-Stabilizer / Slow Speed Transport Wheels help to stabilize the header in field conditions that would otherwise cause the header to bounce, resulting in uneven cutting heights.
-This system is similar to the Stabilizer Wheel (MD #C1986) option .
-Refer to 6.3.2 Stabilizer Wheels, page 245.
+The Stabilizer Wheels and Slow Speed Transport Package help to stabilize the header in field conditions that would otherwise cause the header to bounce, resulting in uneven cutting heights.
+This system is similar to the Stabilizer Wheel (MD #C1986) option.
+For instructions, refer to 6.3.2 Stabilizer Wheels, page 246.

-Stabilizer / Slow Speed Transport Wheels are used to convert the header into transport mode for slow-speed towing behind a properly-configured windrower (or agricultural tractor).
+The Stabilizer Wheels and Slow Speed Transport Package are also used to convert the header into transport mode for slow-speed towing behind a properly-configured windrower (or agricultural tractor).
 A tow pole and installation instructions are included in the kit.